-HCBS Taxonomy: ------ ------------------

-Application for 1915(c) HCBS Waiver: Draft WA.010.03.06 - Jan 01, 2020
+Transportation

+~

+Category 2: Sub-Category 2:

+~

+Category 3: Sub-Category 3:

+~

+Category 4: Sub-Category 4:

+~

-Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: Reimbursement for transporting a participant to and from wa Person-Centered Service Plan.
-Waiver transportation service available through the Medicaid State Plan, EPSDT, or includ provided in order for the waiver participant to access a waive without the transportation they would not be able to participan Waiver transportation is different from Personal Care transpo- from shopping or medical appointments.
-Whenever possible, the person will use family, neighbors, fri- service without charge.
-Specify applicable (if any) limits on the amount, frequency es cannot duplicate other types of transportation led in a providers contract.
-Waiver transportation is er service, such as summer camp (respite service), when nte. ortation in that it does not provide transportation to and iends, or community agencies that can provide this The following limitations apply to transportation services: Transportation to/from medical or medically related appo transportation service and is to be considered and used fit Transportation is offered in addition to medical transporta Medicaid Stae Plan transportation services.
-Transportation is limited to travel to and from a waiver se Transportation does not include the purchase of a bus pass Reimbursement for provider mileage is paid according to contract.
-This service does not cover the purchase or lease of vehic Reimbursement for provider travel time is not included in Reimbursement to the provider is limited to transportation is with the provider.
-The individual is not eligible for transportation services if for transportation is already included in the waiver provide rst. ation but cannot replace ervice. s. les. h this service. h that occurs when the individual c the cost and responsibility Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E
+Reimbursement for transporting a participant to and from waiver funded services specified in the participant's Person-Centered Service Plan.
+Waiver transportation services cannot duplicate other types of transportation available through the Medicaid State Plan, EPSDT, or included in a provider's contract.
+Waiver transportation is provided in order for the waiver participant to access a waiver service, such as summer camp (respite service), when without the transportation they would not be able to participate.

+Waiver transportation is different from Personal Care transportation in that it does not provide transportation to and from shopping or medical appointments.

+Whenever possible, the person will use family, neighbors, friends, or community agencies that can provide this service without charge.

+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+The following limitations apply to transportation services:

+- Transportation to/from medical or medically related appointments is a Medicaid State Plan transportation service and is to be considered and used first. - Transportation is offered in addition to medical transportation but cannot replace Medicaid Stae Plan transportation services. - Transportation is limited to travel to and from a waiver service. - Transportation does not include the purchase of a bus pass. - Reimbursement for provider mileage is paid according to contract. - This service does not cover the purchase or lease of vehicles. - Reimbursement for provider travel time is not included in this service. - Reimbursement to the provider is limited to transportation that occurs when the individual is with the provider. - The individual is not eligible for transportation services if the cost and responsibility for transportation is already included in the waiver provider's contract and payment.